cosmo-ray/yirl/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at http://contributor-covenant.org/version/1/4

-# Note about Hugs
+# Note about Virtual Hugs

-in the hope to make this comunity as hostile as posible, Hugs are completely forbiden for everyone exept for Free Bsd Devlopers.
+in the hope to make this comunity as hostile as posible, Virtual Hugs are completely forbiden for everyone exept for Free Bsd Devlopers.

 # Note